dataronio/CarND-Behavioral_Cloning-P3/writeup_report.md

 #### Creation of the Training Set & Training Process ####

-I found it difficult to use either the mouse or keyboard to generate appropriate center lane driving.
+I found it too difficult to use either the mouse or keyboard to generate appropriate center lane driving.
 I relied entirely on the given training data that I have preprocessed and augmented.

-My major preprocessing is to convert the images from a standard RGB color space to an HSV color space.
-HSV stands for Hue, Saturation, and Value and is commonly represented as a solid cylinder rather than a cube such as
+My major preprocessing step was to convert the images from a standard RGB color space to an HSV color space.
+HSV stands for Hue, Saturation, and Value and is commonly represented as a solid cylinder rather than a cube like RGB.
-RGB.
 The HSV color space is based on a perceptual representation of color.
 The hue is basically color in general (the primary spectrum pure colors red, yellow, green, cyan, blue or magenta).
 It is common to represent the hue in a circle and give the value of the hue in degrees (360 degrees).
 Saturation refers to the intensity of the color between gray (low saturation) and pure color (high saturation).
 The value corresponds to the brightness of a color, between black (low value) and average saturation (maximum value).

-I had read a medium post by @xslittlegrass entitled "Self-driving car in a simulator with a tiny neural network" that seemed to show advantage in distinguishing the dirt and the road using the Saturation layer of the HSV color space for the images.
+I had read a medium post by @xslittlegrass entitled "Self-driving car in a simulator with a tiny neural network" that seemed to show an advantage in distinguishing the dirt and the road using the Saturation layer of the HSV color space for the images.
 I decided to take a similar but different approach by not making a hard choice of excluding the Hue and value layers.
 The details of this are below in the Model Architecture section.

 ![alt text][image6]